messageformat/Jed/README.md

 For more info, please visit the docs site at <http://slexaxton.github.com/Jed>.

+## You sure you don't want something more modern?

 I also maintain [messageformat.js](https://github.com/SlexAxton/messageformat.js).
 If you don't specifically need a gettext implementation, I might suggest using MessageFormat instead, as it has better support for plurals/gender and has built-in locale data.